-In August 2019, the BNetzA initiated a procedure for laying down additional requirements for the preparation and auditing of annual financial statements and activity reports of vertically integrated energy supply companies and legally independent network operators pursuant to section 6b EnWG.
-The authority made its final stipulation by resolution of 25 November 2019.
+In August 2019, the BNetzA initiated a procedure for setting additional requirements for the preparation and auditing of annual financial statements and activity reports of vertically integrated energy supply companies and legally independent network operators pursuant to section 6b EnWG.
+The authority made its final stipulation by decision of 25 November 2019.
 The changes are to be applied for the first time to annual financial statements with a reporting date from 30 September 2020.
-Possible effects of this stipulation on OGE, its subsidiaries and equity investments are currently being examined.
-OGE lodged an appeal against this stipulation with the 3rd Antitrust Senate of the Higher Regional Court of Düsseldorf on 17 January 2020.
+Accordingly, OGE will submit a corresponding supplementary certificate on the annual audit of the financial statements to the BNetzA by 31 August 2021 at the latest.
+OGE lodged an appeal against this stipulation with the 3rd Antitrust Senate of the Higher Regional Court of Düsseldorf on 17 January 2020, which, however, does not have a suspensive effect.
+The hearing is scheduled for 9 June 2021.